labex-labs/open-source-labs/docker/docker101/lab-01-running-your-first-container/step2.md

    In addition to running linux containers on Windows using a linux subsystem, native Windows containers are now possible due the creation of container primitives on the Windows OS.
 Native Windows containers can be run on Windows 10 or Windows Server 2016 or newer.

-   **Note**: if you run this exercise in a containerized terminal and execute the `ps -ef` command in the terminal, e.g. in `https://labs.cognitiveclass.ai`, you will still see a limited set of processes after exiting the `exec` command.
+   **Note**: if you run this exercise in a containerized terminal and execute the `ps -ef` command in the terminal, you will still see a limited set of processes after exiting the `exec` command.
 You can try to run the `ps -ef` command in a terminal on your local machine to see all processes.

 1. Clean up the container running the `top` processes by typing: `<ctrl>-c`, list all containers and remove the containers by their id.